 Cinnamon (Cinnamomum zeylanicum and cinnamon cassia) is one of the commonly used spices in the world.

-There are a number of bioactive compounds in cinnamon such as cinnamaldehyde, cinnamyl isobutyrate, cinnamate and cinnamic acid (1).
+There are several bioactive compounds in cinnamon, such as cinnamaldehyde, cinnamyl isobutyrate, cinnamate, and cinnamic acid (1).

 These compounds have been reported to have a number of health benefits, and it has long been used in traditional medicine to treat chronic diseases, in particular type 2 diabetes.

 The effects of cinnamon on blood sugar levels